-Tripoli Rocketry Association Safe Launch Practices - November 2020
+Tripoli Rocketry Association Safe Launch Practices - March 2021

-Note: The enclosed guidance is condensed and simplified information from NFPA 1127 and the Tripoli Safety Codes.
+Note: The enclosed guidance is condensed and simplified from National Fire Protection Association (NFPA) 1122, NFPA 1127 and the Tripoli Safety Codes.
 The complete Tripoli policies are available at www.Tripoli.org.
+NFPA codes are available to freely read or purchase from NFPA.org.